We look at possible impacts of IFRS 15, actions that may be needed, and how KPMG can help.

 Assessing the impact of the new revenue standard will require both an understanding of the new revenue recognition model and an analysis of how the new model applies to particular transactions that fall in the scope of the new standard.

-Insurance contracts, along with contractual rights or obligations in the scope of the financial instruments guidance, are fully or partially scoped out of the new revenue standard.
+Insurance contracts, along with contractual rights or obligations in the scope of the financial instruments guidance, are fully or partly scoped out of the new revenue standard.
 This is largely consistent with current practice.

 However, non-insurance service contracts may fall entirely in the scope of the new standard.

-Contracts that are partially in the scope of another standard are first subject to the requirements of the other standard, if that standard specifies how to separate and/or initially measure one or more parts of the project.
+Contracts that are partly in the scope of another standard are first subject to the requirements of the other standard, if that standard specifies how to separate and/or initially measure one or more parts of the project.

 Read Accounting for revenue is changing: Impact on insurance companies for more information on how IFRS 15 will affect insurers, and how KPMG can help.

-The new revene standard will impact:
+The new revenue standard will impact: